 A great deal of adult support is needed, however.
-We hope that you will volunteer to help in your choice of support roles - providing transportation for activities, helping to supervise camping trips, helping with troop dinners and other recognition events, being part of advancement boards of review, counseling one or more merit badges, helping maintain troop equipment, attending troop committee meetings, etc.
+We hope that you will volunteer to help in your choice of support roles - providing transportation for activities, helping to supervise camping trips, helping with troop recognition events, being part of advancement boards of review, counseling one or more merit badges, helping maintain troop equipment, attending troop committee meetings, etc.

-This "Quick Start" Guide provides a brief overview of Scouts BSA and Troop 4024 and attempts to answer many of the questions you may have about Scouting and the activities of Troop 4024.
-A Troop 4024 Handbook that provides more detail on the Troop, its structure and policies is available on the Troop 4024 website.
+This Parent Handbook provides a brief overview of Scouts BSA and Troop 4024 and attempts to answer many of the questions you may have about Scouting and the activities of Troop 4024.

-Please note that there are now two versions of Troop 4024 - a new Troop 4024 for girls and the continuing Troop 4024 for boys.
+Please note that there are two versions of Troop 4024: Troop 4024G for girls and Troop 4024B for boys.
 The two troops are "linked" - i.e., they are overseen by the same committee and the same chartering organization.
 The information in this guide applies to both troops.

-Please feel free to contact us if you have a question, would like to help and volunteer, or would like to talk over your Scout's progress.
+Please feel free to contact us if you have a question, would like to help, volunteer, or would like to talk over your Scout's progress.